La BANDERA

 (Wolverine II#19) - Hired by the Kingpin to kill la Bandera, Tiger Shark pursued her to Tierra Verde and battled her on the docks.
 She took some hits before inspiring some locals to join her cause and blasting Tiger Shark into the ocean.
 She assumed the villain dead and turned to celebrate before Wolverine approached and warned her the battle wasn't over.
 Tiger Shark burst through the dock and the locals fled, diminishing la Bandera's powers.
 Tiger Shark prepared to kill her before Wolverine attacked and shredded Tiger Shark's suit, spilling water out and causing Tiger Shark to flee into the ocean.
 Again ready for victory, la Bandera moved to kiss Wolverine, but he resisted and tried to teach her how dangerous her mutant power was.
 She refused to listen and went away to start a revolution, ignoring Wolverine's advice that her powers would hurt more people than they would help.
 La Bandera received information that Felix Caridad, president of Tierra Verde and leader of the drug trade, had political prisoners at a nearby hospital.
 La Bandera inspired many local men and groups to join her cause and they stormed the hospital.

 (Wolverine II#20) - La Bandera fought her way through the hospital with the locals and found the ward that was to contain the political prisoners empty.
 Geist approached her and revealed that it was a trap while Tiger Shark killed or knocked unconscious the locals that still remained with la Bandera.
 Having no source to strengthen herself, Tiger Shark prepared to kill her, but la Bandera agilely tossed him aside and made a run for it into a misty room, where she found Wolverine.
 When Tiger Shark attacked again, Wolverine sliced through the villain's costume and into his chest, then tossed the villain off the balcony.
-Wolverine was deafened, but he led la Bandera with him to free Roughhouse, a captive of Caridad's.
+Wolverine was deafened, but he led la Bandera with him to free Roughouse, a captive of Caridad's.
 They did so, and la Bandera turned a gun on Caridad and Sister Salvation (Caridad's wife), taking them hostage to secure their escape.
 As they passed the hostage political prisoners, including Enrique, la Bandera inspired them to act to free themselves.
-La Bandera, Wolverine, Roughhouse, Caridad, Sister Salvation, and some of the political prisoners boarded a helicopter to escape, and la Bandera used her powers to inspire confidence in the pilot.
+La Bandera, Wolverine, Roughouse, Caridad, Sister Salvation, and some of the political prisoners boarded a helicopter to escape, and la Bandera used her powers to inspire confidence in the pilot.
 When Tiger Shark leapt at the helicopter, Wolverine knocked the villain into the water where Tiger Shark was attacked by a group of sharks.

 (Wolverine II#21 (fb)) - La Bandera and the political prisoners separated from the others and made their way through the jungles.

-(Captain America I#442 (fb)-BTS) - La Bandera, along with several other South American heroes, was stabbed to death by Zeitgeist.
+(Captain America I#442 (fb) - BTS) - La Bandera, along with several other South American heroes, was stabbed to death by Zeitgeist.
 A picture was taken of her and left on her corpse.

 Comments: Created by Archie Goodwin, John Byrne, and Klaus Janson.